 CHILDREN WITH ADDITIONAL NEEDS

 There is a full programme of activities on offer for children and young people from 0 to 18.
 Some children may need additional support to help them access the programme.
-We recognise that the needs of each young person is different, so please talk to us in advance so that we can make the best arrangements we can.
+We recognise that the needs of each young person are different, so please talk to us in advance so that we can make the best arrangements we can.

 The number of team members working with each age group is limited, so we are not usually able to provide one-to-one care.
 We encourage parents to stay with their children until both they and our programme team are confident that the child can be properly supported.